tyjo/coptr/docs/tutorial.rst

 It also takes an optional ``--threads`` argument that allows bowtie2 to use multiple threads.
 Reads are output as ``bam`` files to save space.

-For paired end sequencing, it is recommend to only map reads from a single mate-pair.
+For paired-end sequencing, we recommand mapping reads from end only (e.g. the files ending in either _1.* or _2.*).

 Merging mapped reads from multiple indexes